 Youth Needs That Have Been Funded

 The NRF has funded a wide variety of youth activities, projects and services.
-Rotary Student Exchange, Boy Scouts, Girl Scouts, FFA, Youth Athletics, Youth Choir, Habitat for Humanity, Youth Camps, Police Youth Activities, Park & Recreation Youth Scholarships, Grad Night, NHS Robotics, Children’s Library, SMART, Peace Village, Special Olympics, Resource Center, Community Wellness and school district needs programs are examples of funding by the NRF.
+Rotary Student Exchange, Boy Scouts, Girl Scouts, FFA, Youth Athletics, Youth Choir, Habitat for Humanity, Youth Camps, Police Youth Activities, Park & Recreation Youth Scholarships, Grad Night, NHS Robotics, Children’s Library, SMART, Peace Village, Special Olympics, Resource Center, Community Wellness and school district needs programs and support for Resource Rooms are examples of funding by the NRF.
 Some large building projects, such as the Newberg High School grandstand, Youth Skate Park, and Rotary Park, have also received funding from the Foundation.